Skip to content

 Interface and Operations / System Settings

-DataFlux Func supports various customizable configurations, which users can modify in the "System Settings".
+DataFlux Func supports various customization configurations.
+Users can modify these configuration items in "System Settings".

 system-setting.png